-If the fan spins to the maximum and then slows down to about a third of the speed, the POST process was successful.
+The POST process is successful if the fan spins to the maximum and slows to about a third of the speed.

 If you suspect the CPU cooler is to blame for your computer’s failure to start, observe the CPU fan and try to start the computer again.
 If you notice the fan twitching, your cooler is wrongly installed.

-Please read Computer Not Posting?
-A Troubleshooting Guide for more insights to fix a computer that won’t post.
+Please read Is Your Computer Not Posting?
+For more insights into fixing a computer that won’t post.

 3. Monitor the CPU temperature

-There should be a change in your CPU temperature after installing a CPU cooler.
-However, if you’ve made a successful installation, your temperatures should stay relatively low, even under heavy workloads.
+There should be a change in your CPU temperature after installing a cooler.
+However, your temperatures should stay relatively low if you’ve successfully installed it, even under heavy workloads.

-You probably messed up the CPU mounting if your CPU still shows high temperatures.
+You probably messed up the CPU mounting if it still shows high temperatures.

 At the very least, you should note an improvement in after-installation temperatures compared to pre-installation temperatures.

-The lower the improvement, the more likely it is that there’s something you need to correct in the cooler installation.
+The lower the improvement, the more likely you need to correct something in the cooler installation.

 If you did your CPU cooler installation correctly, your CPU temperatures should be between 149°F and 167°F (65°C-75°C) under load.